AZ044/Tracking-Time/README.md

 # Tracking-Time
-Tkinter application allows you to calculate the time you spend on each application.
+ Java application allows you to calculate the time you spend on each application.